AVILASHTAMANG/Development/README.md

 # Regex_Python
-Solutions for Regex relate problems written in Python.
+Solutions for Regex related problems written in Python.